Lyle's Classic Bread and Butter Pudding

 - Beat the eggs and the Lyle's Golden Syrup together in a jug and then add the milk mixture.
 Get rid of the orange, then pour half the milk mixture over the bread - arrange a second layer of bread on top then pour over the remainder of the milk.
 Leave to sit for 15 minutes while you preheat the oven to 180°C/160° Fan, 350°F, Gas 4.

-- Pop the pudding dish in the roasting tin, fill halfway with hot water and bake on the middle shelf for 25-30 minutes.
+- Pop the pudding dish in the roasting tin, fill halfway with hot water and bake on the middle shelf of your oven for 25-30 minutes.

-- When it's golden brown and slightly caramelised at the edges, it's ready to enjoy remove and serve with custard or cream.
-You can't go wrong.
+- When it's golden brown and slightly caramelised at the edges, it's ready to enjoy.
+Remove and serve with custard or cream – either way, you can't go wrong!

-Piping hot bread and butter pudding, with that golden edge.
-Cant be beaten!
+- Piping hot bread and butter pudding – with that golden edge – simply can’t be beaten!